The Road to Trust: Building Enclaves within Confidential VMs: Background

 AMD provides confidential computing capabilities through secure encrypted virtualization (SEV), a technology that builds upon virtualization.
 SEV utilizes a dedicated security processor -- AMD Security Processor (AMD-SP) -- with independent firmware, distinct from the primary x86 cores.
 SEV-ES, an enhancement to SEV, goes beyond encrypting guest memory and also encrypts the guest CPU registers.
 This ensures that in-flight values are protected from leakage and prevents malicious manipulation of registers by a compromised hypervisor.

-SEV-SNP, which was introduced in 2020~\cite{sev2020strengthening}, is the third generation of SEV and provides enhanced security against malicious manipulation of page mappings by the host.
+SEV-SNP, introduced in 2020~\cite{sev2020strengthening}, is the third generation of SEV and provides enhanced security against malicious manipulation of page mappings by the host.
 One of its key features is the Reverse Map Table (RMP), a structure located in secure memory that maps system physical addresses (sPAs) to guest physical addresses (gPAs).
-The RMP serves as a metadata table managed by the AMD-SP and plays a critical role in tracking the ownership of each system physical page.
+The RMP serves as a metadata table managed by the AMD-SP and plays a critical role in tracking the ownership of each system physical page to prevent the host from writing to encrypted guest pages.
 It establishes a global one-to-one mapping between sPAs and gPAs, ensuring that a page cannot be simultaneously mapped into multiple guests or multiple times within a single guest.

-Virtual Machine Privilege Level (VMPL) is an optional feature within the SEV-SNP architecture that allows a guest VM to divide its address space into four distinct levels.
-These levels serve as hardware-isolated abstraction layers for the VM, with VMPL0 representing the highest privilege level and VMPL3 representing the lowest.
+Virtual Machine Privilege Level (VMPL) is an optional feature within the SEV-SNP architecture that allows a CVM to divide its address space into four distinct levels.
+These levels serve as hardware-isolated abstraction layers for the CVM, with VMPL0 representing the highest privilege level and VMPL3 representing the lowest.
 Each hardware context, known as a Virtual Machine Save Area (VMSA), is associated with a specific VMPL.
 Moreover, different memory pages assigned to a guest can have varying permissions based on the VMPL.
-VMPLs are utilized to implement additional page permission checks and are independent of other x86 security features.
+VMPLs are utilized for additional page permission checks and are independent of other x86 security features.

 The RMP maintains records of the read, write, and execution permissions for each guest physical page across different VMPLs.
 During the translation of a virtual address to a physical address by the CPU or IOMMU, an RMP check is typically conducted to determine the relevant permissions and ownership of each physical memory page.
 The guest has the ability to modify VMPL permissions using the \texttt{RMPADJUST} instruction.
 This instruction allows a higher privilege VMPL to adjust the permissions of a lower privilege VMPL.
 It grants the guest the flexibility to modify and manage the permissions of different VMPLs based on its specific requirements.
 In addition to SEV-SNP, AMD provides the Secure Virtual Machine Service Module (SVSM) framework~\cite{svsm2022spec}, which is a small piece of code running at the highest privilege level (VMPL0) to provide security services (such as virtual TPM) to the rest of the guest.